 What about public charge?
 If I get TANF or SSI, will that stop me from getting a green card or becoming a citizen?

 “Public charge” means someone who uses public benefits for a long time.
 The US Customs and Immigration Services (USCIS) says that someone who is likely to be a public charge cannot become a permanent resident (green card holder).
 USCIS says that people who receive SSI, TANF, Medicaid or cash assistance from their state may not be allowed to become permanent residents.
-Other benefits, such as housing, food and child care benefits, do not count.
-Please read the USCIS fact sheet about public charge to be informed about the risks of being considered a public charge.
+Other benefits, such as school lunches and children’s health insurance, do not count.
+Please read about the new public charge rule to be informed about the risks of being considered a public charge.